NarayanaWalters/PTS/FinalTechinalReport.md

 ### Design and Creation

-I used the Godot game engine for development.
+I used the Godot[1] game engine for development.
 It is a high-quality open-source game engine that has a great 2d physics system and audio engine, both of which were critical for this project.
 I started development with Godot 2.1, then converted the project over Godot 3.0 when it was released.

-I tried implementing the Festival text-to-speech library, as the Godot engine has support for adding custom components built with c++, but the lack of proper documentation for festival led to many wasted hours and ultimately unreliable text-to-speech in Godot, so I dropped it and recorded all text myself.
+I tried implementing the Festival[3] text-to-speech library, as the Godot engine has support for adding custom components built with c++, but the lack of proper documentation for festival led to many wasted hours and ultimately unreliable text-to-speech in Godot[1], so I dropped it and recorded all text myself.

 I started work on Ptolem’s Singing Catacombs by creating the character controller.
 A character controller determines how a player interacts with a game’s world, and having a properly designed one was especially critical for this project.
 I was designing it to solve problems that never come up in typical games, and there are no resources or advice online for covering them, due to how niche these games are.
 My philosophy was always that feedback must be precise and rapid, and as immersive as possible.
  I didn’t want text constantly reading out what you did or where you were, I wanted it to feel as approachable as a standard game.
 However, later on, I would sacrifice immersion for the sake of intuitivity.